TechGrounds-Cloud8/cloud8-Rolfsijtema/week4cloud8/AWS-02 Pricing.md

 What is EC2:

 EC2 is a webservice wich aims to make life easyer for developers by providing secure and resizable compute capacity in the cloud.
+It also grows to the size you need, also the costs ar excactly what you use.

 Always free services: